-ASPIRE DESIGN AND HOME is proud to announce its collaboration with NGC Development and Kienlen Lattmann Sotheby’s International Realty to present The Heritage At Claremont Show House, in Bernardsville, New Jersey.
-Opening in November of 2019, celebrated designers of the metro area will redesign three residences in this new construction building with a storied past, and historic roots in the community.
+ASPIRE DESIGN AND HOME is proud to announce its collaboration with NGC Development and Kienlen Lattmann Sotheby’s International Realty to present ASPIRE HOUSE: The Heritage At Claremont, in Bernardsville, New Jersey.
+Opening March 14, 2020, 11 celebrated designers of the metro area will redesign three residences in this new construction building with a storied past, and historic roots in the community.

 The Heritage was originally the Parish House of Saint Bernard’s Church, designed in the Gothic style with Arts and Crafts influences by architect Henry Janeway Hardenbergh.
 Hardenbergh is best known for designing some of Manhattan’s most luxurious structures, including The Dakota, The Plaza Hotel, and the original Waldorf Astoria.
 Today the original building, now referred to as The Great Hall, is home to four luxurious residences.
 And an expansion, known as The Collection, has been built in the same vein, to include sixteen additional units.